What is Conversion Rate Optimization (CRO)?

 Digital marketing Blog Ecommerce User Experience (UX)

-Imagine operating an eCommerce platform—picture this:
+Imagine running an eCommerce platform—that is, visualize this:

 What is Conversion Rate Optimization (CRO) 01